JohnHansonTheDev/AmongUsTrainerDLL/README.md

 drop it into the Among US.exe file location

-!hit DEL HOME for the menus to SHOW UP!
+!hit DEL(DELETE), HOME for the menus to SHOW UP!

 Enjoy